-Dustin Weatherby (Division Chief) 916.274.3423 Ronil Dwarka (Revenue) 916.274.3391 Analysis Date: March 15, 2022
+Dustin Weatherby (Division Chief) 916.274.3423 Ronil Dwarka (Revenue) 916.274.3391 Analysis Date: March 28, 2022

-Summary: This bill adds a definition of "museum" for purposes of the property tax welfare exemption and expands the exemption to museums that are used for special events, including private rental events for its individual or corporate members, if certain conditions are met.
+Summary: This bill adds a definition of "museum" for purposes of the property tax welfare exemption under Revenue and Taxation Code (RTC) section 214.14 and expands the exemption to museums that are used for special events, including private rental events for its individual or corporate members, if certain conditions are met.
+The bill sunsets these provisions on January 1, 2029, and makes the current version of RTC section 214.14 operative again on January 1, 2029.